pjsny/macos-zero-copy-ipc/README.md

 A simple demonstration where one process counts down from 10 to 0, sending each number to another process that processes it.

+### 2. Buffer Transfer

+An example of continuous data streaming between processes.
+One process generates random X,Y coordinates and the other displays them in real-time.

 ## Building

 ```bash